Architecture of Carbonio

 Fig. 1 Simplified architecture of Carbonio.#

-A typical Carbonio installation consists of various Components installed on multiple Nodes.
+A typical Carbonio installation consists of various Components installed on one or multiple Nodes.
 Each of the component depicted by the red boxes should be installed on a different Node, while all the others can be combined and installed on one or more Nodes.
-For example, if Carbonio VideoServer is heavily used, it could be a good idea to install it on a dedicated node, while on the other hand Provisioning can be installed on the Mailstore & Provisioning (AppServer) Node instead of on a dedicated node.
+For example, if Carbonio VideoServer is heavily used, it could be a good idea to install it on a dedicated node.

 In Fig. 1, dependencies are denoted by the boxes piled on top of the bottom one.
 In other words, all the *-UI packages, which contain the files necessary to show the Module to the users, must be installed on the Proxy Node.